-Human resources intelligence (HUMINT) support is likely to (2) be the most important type of intelligence support of FID.
-The analysis, as described in Appendix D, requires a large HUMINT effort.
-A more decentralized intelligence gathering approach is Small units and teams deployed in the AO are in a required. good position to evaluate the social, economic, and military situation in the host country.
+Figure IV-1.
+Force Employment Factors in Foreign Internal Defense (FID) Operations most important type of intelligence support of FID.
+The analysis, as described in Appendix D, "Intelligence Preparation of the FID Area of Responsibility and/or Joint Operations Area," requires a large HUMINT effort.
+A more decentralized intelligence gathering approach is required.
+Small units and teams deployed in the AOR and/or JOA are in a good position to evaluate the social, economic, and military situation in the HN.
 In a FID environment, the best US intelligence may come from units and teams that work closely with the local population and HN military forces.
-These units and teams must be prebriefed and debriefed for essential elements of information (EEI) and this information should contribute to the data used in conducting the intelligence preparation of the AO.
-This concept is different from the top-down, technology-dependent system the United States has traditionally relied on for most conventional intelligence qathering efforts.
+These units and teams must be prebriefed and debriefed for essential elements of information (EEI), and this information should contribute to the data used in conducting the intelligence preparation of the AOR and/ or JOA.
+This concept is different from the top-down, technology-dependent system upon which the United States has traditionally relied for most conventional intelligence gathering efforts.